shellylac/ALA_Toohey_Data/README.md

 ## Features

 - **Data Retrieval**: The scripts in this repo download vertebrate species occurrence data from the ALA database within the spatial limits of the Toohey Forest reserve.
-As the ALA does not provide occurrence data within the last 5-7 days, the data from ALA is augmented by retrieving recent occurrences (within the last 7 days) directly from the iNaturalist API.
+As the ALA does not provide very recent occurrence data (within the past ~7 days), the data from ALA is augmented by retrieving recent occurrences - within the last 7 days - directly from the iNaturalist API.

-- **Cladistics Integration**: Enriches the species occurrence data with taxonomic information for each record.
+- **Taxonomic information**: Species occurrence data is supplemented with taxonomic information for each record.

-- **Wikipedia links**: Enriches occurrence data by adding the wikipedia link for each record
+- **Wikipedia links**: Wikipedia links are retrieved for each record.

-- **URLS for images**: Enriches occurrence data by adding the URL of the image from the wikipedia link for each record.
+- **URLS for images**: wikipedia image URLs are retrieved for each record.

-- **Data Updating**: Uses Github Actions to automate the process of updating the dataset with the latest occurrences.
+- **Data Updating**: Github Actions are used to automate the process of updating the dataset with the latest occurrences by running scripts on a regular schedule.

 - **Data Storage**: The final processed dataset is stored as a compressed RDS file for efficient retrieval by the Wild Toohey app.